AI for insurance

 How the work gets cleared

-AI for insurance works when it handles preparation and routing, not advice.
+The safe scope for AI in insurance is preparation and routing, not advice.

 A managed AI employee reads renewal emails, expiring policy documents, client replies, and broker notes; checks for missing information; flags premium changes and policy deltas; drafts client and carrier follow-ups; and prepares the broker review pack.